 How to Transform Negative EVA Into Positive EVA

-- More revenue can be generated without using more capital but by improving operating profit margins or asset turnover ratios.
+- Generate more revenue without using more capital and by improving operating profit margins or asset turnover ratios.

-- By selling under-utilized assets, the capital invested in the business can be reduced which will have two-fold positive impact, i.e., it improves asset turnover ratio and reduces capital cost.
+- Sell under-utilized assets, thereby reducing the capital invested in the business.
+This will have a two-fold positive impact, improving the asset turnover ratio and reducing capital cost.

-- By redeploying the capital invested to projects and activities that have higher operating performance compared to the existing projects and activities.
+- Redeploy the capital invested to projects and activities with higher operating performance compared to existing projects and activities.

-- By changing the capital structure, the advantage of positive leverage can be obtained, i.e., change the capital structure by substituting lower-cost debt for higher cost equity.
-Of course, this measure may cause a decrease in net earnings, but it will improve the EVA because the total cost of debt and cost of equity is reduced.
+Regarding the last point, this could involve altering the firm’s capital structure by substituting lower-cost debt for higher-cost equity.
+Of course, this measure may lower net earnings, but it would improve EVA by lowering the total cost of debt and equity.

 How Economic Value Added (EVA) Helps Financial Managers

-EVA as an economic measure helps financial managers to know the status of their profitability and takes necessary steps to improve the position if the EVA is nil or negative.
-If the EVA is positive, how to improve it further also is an interesting factor.
+EVA as an economic measure informs financial managers about the profitability status of their company.
+It enables them to take the necessary steps to improve the company’s position if EVA is nil or negative.

 Benefits of EVA

-- It is very simple and hence any person can understand the EVA concept.
+- It is simple, which means that anyone can understand the concept.

-- EVA figure is a powerful representation of corporate performance.
+- EVA is a powerful representation of corporate performance.

 - It can be used as a powerful motivational and communication tool.

-- The power of EVA is derived from its focus on shareholders’ value and its expression of performance as a relative term.
+- The power of EVA is derived from its focus on shareholder value and its expression of performance as a relative term.

 - EVA adapters tend to have greater asset dispositions and faster turns.

-According to Stern, Stewart & CO’s (the developers of Economic Value Added (EVA) concept) ‘Equity market values tend to be more highly correlated with annual EVA levels than with most other performance measures of return on equity, cash flow growth, EPS growth or growth in sales or capital.’
+According to Stern and Stewart & Co., the developers of EVA, equity market values tend to be more highly correlated with annual EVA levels compared to most other performance measures of return on equity, cash flow growth, or EPS growth.

 Limitations of EVA

-- The major weakness is its single period focus, i.e., its value can be calculated only for a single period at a time.
+- The major weakness of EVA is its single-period focus (i.e., its value can be calculated only for a single period at a time).

-- It cannot capture all the long-term implications of decision making.
+- EVA cannot capture all the long-term implications of decision-making.

 How Does EVA Work?

-In EVA calculation, the following three factors should be taken into account:
+When calculating EVA, the following three factors should be considered:

-- Net operating profit after tax (NOPAT): This is nothing but the annual cash flow that is available to cover the cost of raising all equity and debt capital on an after tax basis.
+- Net operating profit after tax (NOPAT): This is the annual cash flow available to cover the cost of raising all equity and debt capital on an after-tax basis.

-- Economic book value (EBV) capital: This is an estimate of total capital utilized by an enterprise for a period including debt and equity.
+- Economic book value (EBV) capital: This is an estimate of the total capital utilized by an enterprise for a period, including debt and equity.

 - The enterprise’s cost of capital: This is the appropriate risk-adjusted rate applied to any one of the divisions or to the entity.